 In a previous post we introduced the general concept of stochastic clocks.
 Here, we consider the case where the instantaneous rate of activity process has the dynamics

-where is a standard one-dimensional Brownian motion and
+is a standard one-dimensional Brownian motion and

 are constants.
 The corresponding time-change is given by